Single Subject Credential in Mathematics

 A single subject mathematics credential authorizes the holder to teach the mathematics in departmentalized schools (generally, this means middle and high schools).
 You can obtain either a Mathematics Credential or Foundational-Level Mathematics Credential through CSULB's Single Subject Credential Program (SSCP).
-If you are interested in obtaining a Single Subject Credential at CSULB, it is strongly recommended that you attend an SSCP Information Meeting (check the SSCP website).
+If you are interested in obtaining a Single Subject Credential at CSULB, it is strongly recommended that you attend an SSCP Information Meeting.

 In order to obtain a Single Subject Credential in mathematics, you will need to demonstrate Subject Matter Competence (SMC).

-The California Commission on Teacher Credentialing (CTC) provides two options for demonstrating subject matter competence:
+The California Commission on Teacher Credentialing (CTC) provides four options for demonstrating subject matter competence.
+Candidates for the Single Subject Credential can:

 Deadline for Demonstrating Subject Matter Competence